 The RotaRod test is commonly used in combination with other motor tests, such as grip strength and wire hanging test.
 To evaluate very subtle motor deficits, the beam walk test and the pasta gnawing test are good alternatives.

 The test is commonly used to test basic motor deficits of animal models of different diseases, such as Parkinson’s disease, amyotrophic lateral sclerosis, Huntington’s disease, Niemann-Pick disease, Gaucher disease, Pompe disease, mucopolysaccharidoses, multiple sclerosis and many more.

-RotaRod test of Line 61 mice.
-Latency to fall of 1, 2, 3 and 6 month old Line 61 mice and non-transgenic littermates in the RotaRod test. tg: n = 13 – 15, ntg: n = 11 – 15; Mean + SEM; Two-way ANOVA with Bonferroni’s post hoc test. *p<0.05; **p<0.01; ***p<0.001.
+Figure: RotaRod test of Line 61 mice.
+Latency to fall of 1, 2, 3, and 6 months old Line 61 mice and non-transgenic littermates in the RotaRod test.
+Line 61 mice develop motor deficits at an early age of 2 months that stay stable with age, while motor performance of non-transgenic littermates slowly worsens with age. n = 11 – 15 per group; mean + SEM; Two-way ANOVA with Bonferroni’s post hoc test. *p<0.05; **p<0.01; ***p<0.001.